-In 2016 the Council's recommendation to move towards fixed rate for getting hooked up to electricity, when the cost
+In 2016 the Council's recommendation to move towards fixed rate for getting hooked up to electricity, when the cost calculation is based on power capacity declared by the customer, has been largely implemented.

 In particular, on November 7, 2016 the National Commission Conducting State Regulation in the Spheres of Energy and Communal Services ("NCRECS") adopted Resolution #1946 "On Approving Amendments to the Methodology for Calculating the Fee for Connecting Power Units to Power Networks", which was registered with the Ministry of Justice of Ukraine on November 16, 2016 under No1485/29615 and became effective on November 22, 2016 ("Amendments to the Methodology").